Tetragonus catamitus: Taxonomy

 The species was named Tetragonus catamitus by Carl Geyer in 1832 based on a specimen from Java and later described under the name of Cleosiris fasciata by Frederic Moore.
 The larvae were described later as being translucent green with a dark black semi-prognathous head and a prothorax with a well-developed prothoracic shield.
 Young instar larvae live in a rolled leaf, and the mature larvae live between leaves drawn together with silk.

 Range

 This species ranges throughout the east and south-east Asian lowland of seasonal or tropical forests where the host fern species are abundant.
 Kobes (1990) recognized three subspecies, but Holloway (1998) treated all of them as the junior synonyms of the nominotypical subspecies and indicated there is great variation in size and colouration.

 Habitat and ecology

 This species occurs in lowland forests, along the boggy areas where the feeding and host plants are dense.
 Shady, bushy habitats are preferable in day time but unusually can see outside the habitats.
 Rainy conditions, just after evening dark lights or early mornings are the most active time.

 Host plants

-August to October is the peak breading season.
+August to October is the peak breeding season.
 The larvae feed on ferns Drynaria and Pteridium species.
 In Taiwan, it was reared from the fern Pteridium aquilinum (L.) Kuhn subsp. latiusculum (Desv.).